IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 imagestream.image.openshift.io/helloworld   image-registry.openshift-image-registry.svc:5000/user1/helloworld   latest   37 seconds ago
 ```

-Let's take a closer look:
+Taking a closer look, we see folowing resources were generated :

  * The Pods which host the application
  * The Deployment "helloworld"